MetalBlockchain/metal-docs/docs/apis/metalgo/apis/p-chain.md

 ### platform.exportAVAX

-Send AVAX from an address on the P-Chain to an address on the X-Chain or C-Chain.
-After issuing this transaction, you must call the X-Chain's [`avm.import`](x-chain.md#avmimport) or C-Chain's [`avax.import`](c-chain.md#avaximport) with assetID `AVAX` to complete the transfer.
+Send METAL from an address on the P-Chain to an address on the X-Chain or C-Chain.
+After issuing this transaction, you must call the X-Chain's [`avm.import`](x-chain.md#avmimport) or C-Chain's [`avax.import`](c-chain.md#avaximport) with assetID `METAL` to complete the transfer.

 #### **Signature**